 Hetherington’s (1997) Foucault-inspired notion of heterotopia addresses the first question.
 He argues that for a place to generate ideas, it must be sufficiently open, flexible, and porous to permit new beliefs and concepts to emerge and germinate.
 Such qualities correspond to Hetherington’s (1997) definition of a heterotopia as a place of “alternative ordering.
 Heterotopias organize a bit of the social world in a way different to that which surrounds them” (p. viii).
 A heterotopia must be constituted to accept difference, to allow elbowroom for alternative ideas, to provide opportunities for open discussion, and to offer the means for dissemination.
 Only when one or more of these conditions hold will alternative orderings have an opportunity to come to fruition and to remake the surrounding outside world in their likeness.
 Hetherington’s (1997) example is the Palais Royale in eighteenth-century Paris.
 It was a heterotopia because of its alternative internal ordering.
 There were no rigid rules about what could be said, and no rules about who could speak to whom.
 It was a place that made possible novelty and creativity.
 As a result, it was able to contest the established order of the (surrounding) Ancien Régime, “becoming the focus for other interests and hopes for social change” (p.
 51) in a revolutionary France.

 The second question of what makes knowledge stick to a place is taken up by Gieryn (2002), who addressed in his notion of a “truth spot.”
 A truth spot is a place that gains sufficient credibility that those professing knowledge from there are able to assert that their claims “are authentic all over” (p.
 118).
 Accordingly, such places “escape place . . . ; place achieves placelessness” (p.
 113).
 One of Gieryn’s (2002) examples is the Princeton Plasma Physics Laboratory, which “pursues credibility for its claims without recourse to place” (p.
 125).
 Gieryn argues against this assertion, however, showing exactly how the trick of making place disappear is achieved with the claim that the results at the Plasma Laboratory in Princeton are replicable anywhere else in the world.
 Not true says Gieryn.
 They can be replicated only if all other laboratories are identical to Princeton’s.
 As Nancy Cartwright (1999) puts it, replicability is achieved “primarily inside [various kinds of] walls . . . within which conditions can be arranged just so” (p.
 2).
 Only when one place is arranged just so, that is, made to be identical to another, can results be replicated.
 But this is not the same as claiming that results are “authentic all over” (Gieryn, 2002, p.
 118) and certainly does not prove placelessness.
 In fact, it suggests the reverse; that is, it takes considerable effort to undo geographical difference.
-It is realisable only artificially, by constructing one place as the mirror image of another (see Latour 1987, 248-253).
+It is realisable only artificially, by constructing one place as the mirror image of another (see Latour, 1987, 248-253).

 The larger point is that place is a critical component in the construction of knowledge.
 While certain rhetorical strategies may be deployed to disguise and diminish that role (and uphold rationalism’s view from nowhere), it is done by a sleight of hand.
 A stubbornly enduring somewhere remains crucially important